Skip to main content

 • Marks an item as a favourite

 Interactions give us another way to collect data that we can use to understand and engage the consumer.
-Use cases with code samples can be found below.

 Note